QuyenHuynh/Updated-Portfolio/README.md

-# Updated-Portfolio
+# Portfolio 2019

-This is my updated portfolio made from scratch with an editorial, minimalist design in mind.
+This is my portfolio made from scratch with an editorial, minimalist design in mind.
 This was my first time using Materialize, and it might now be my favorite CSS framework.

 # Technologies used